milosgajdos/bot-banter/README.md

 ```shell
 ollama run llama2
 ```

 ## Audio libraries

-If you are running on Linux you need to install the following libraries -- assuming you want to play with the bot speaking service
+If you are running on Linux you need to install the following libraries -- assuming you want to play with the bot-speaking service

 > [!NOTE]
 > This is for Ubuntu Linux, other distros have likely different package names